natural-programming-lab/natural-programming-lab.github.io/_pages/join-us.md

 * Master students
 * Undergraduate researchers

-If you are interested in working with us, please send:
+If you are interested in working with us, please send CV, transcript (if available) and A brief statement of research interests to **[[your-email@domain.com](mailto:your-email@domain.com)]**.

-* CV
-* Transcript (if available)
-* A brief statement of research interests

-to **[[your-email@domain.com](mailto:your-email@domain.com)]**.

 ---